Crusoe22/cintel-01-interactive/README.md

 # cintel-01-interactive

-# Histogram Plotter
+# Plotter

-This Python script generates a histogram plot using matplotlib and shiny.express libraries.
+This Python script generates a histogram plot and a scatter plot using matplotlib and shiny.express libraries.

 ## Usage